Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 The roof rack has come a long way: from suitcases on early vehicles to modern expedition platforms.

-What once began as a simple solution to a lack of space has evolved over time into a complex system that prepares vehicles for a wide variety of uses.
+What once began as a simple solution for lack of space has evolved over time into a complex system that prepares vehicles for very different uses.

 Today, a roof rack is no longer just a place for luggage.
-It has become the basis for equipping the vehicle — for travel, work, camping or expeditions.
+It becomes the basis for vehicle outfitting — for travel, work, camping, or expeditions.

-Modern modular systems consistently continue this development: with low weight, flexible configuration and the ability to cleanly integrate a wide variety of accessories.
+Modern modular systems consistently continue this development: with low weight, flexible configuration, and the ability to cleanly integrate various accessories.

-This demonstrates why the roof rack is still an important part of modern vehicle culture.
+This is precisely why the roof rack remains an important part of modern vehicle culture today.